Take Your Labels to the Next Level

 Silver Bopp material with white, black, and transparent gold spot colors, matte laminate

-Adding a touch of metallic to your labels is a next level option.
-Foil adds color and shine - and our foil product line even allows you to use colored foil over a material label material, for a double hit of metallics.
+Adding a touch of metallic to your labels is a next-level option.
+Foil adds color and shine.
+Our foil product line lets you use colored foil over a label for a double metallic effect.

 Tip #2: Use Interesting Shapes